Summer reading helps develop strong readers. Here are several tips and a free summer reading bingo to encourage your child to read.

 Use Reading Incentives to Get Your Kids to Read More

-Usually we use the public library for a summer reading program.
 Our library offers tickets to the local rec center swimming pool and a free book for home as the awards for completing the challenge.
 The swimming ticket is a big motivator for my children and I leverage it as much as I can.

 Maybe when your children all get 5 in a row, you’ll get ice cream as a family.
 My daughter tried to negotiate for new toy and I counter-offered a new book.
 She agreed!